-Every working hour might not be pure bliss and they may not like their job day in and day out.
+Every working hour might not be pure bliss, and they may not like their job day in and day out.
 But they love their work – it makes them whole, it makes them content.
 Like the elderly couple steadfastly in love, long after the excitement and looks fade, they develop a fundamental respect for the process, the evolution, the time and energy committed.
-They respect the importance in the intangible benefits afforded by their path, like personal growth, security, integrity, and meaning.
+They respect the importance of the intangible benefits afforded by their paths, like personal growth, security, integrity, and meaning.

-From these realizations, I learned not to focus impatiently on identifying a pre-existing passion, but instead to commit the effort and energy into building a love of work that can translate across professions.
-I smile when I hear about the professionally content friends who created successful businesses crafting ice luges and home aquariums, as it’s proof that cultivated passions (unless fish tanks are your pre-existing passion) may be the best kept secret to success.
+From these realizations, I learned not to focus impatiently on identifying a pre-existing passion but instead to commit the effort and energy into building a love of work that can translate across professions.
+As a result, I smile when I hear about the professionally content friends.
+They created successful businesses crafting ice luges and home aquariums, as it’s proof that cultivated passions (unless fish tanks are your pre-existing passion) may be the best-kept secret to success.

 “If it falls your lot to be a street sweeper, go out and sweep streets like Michelangelo painted pictures.
 Sweep streets like Handel and Beethoven composed music.
 Sweep streets like Shakespeare wrote poetry.
 Sweep streets so well that all the hosts of heaven and earth will have to pause and say, here lived a great street sweeper who swept his job well.”– Martin Luther King, JR